lqzfr/lqzfr/README.md

 - 👋 Hi, I’m @lqzfr
 - 👀 I’m interested in Python, C++, Science, Sports
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects!
-- 📫 How to reach me insta:lqzfr_ gmail:ferizilqo.islamy@gmail.com
+- 📫 How to reach me insta:@ferizilqoo gmail:ferizilqo@gmail.com

 <!---
 lqzfr/lqzfr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.